The Future of Global Energy? Japan’s Plan to Beam Solar Power from Space

 Let’s talk about Japan for a second, because they just did something that sounds like it was pulled from the plot of a high-budget anime.

-This isn’t just innovation…it’s a full-blown energy revolution, and Japan is sprinting ahead while the rest of us are blinking in fluorescent lightbulb fatigue.
+This isn’t just innovation, it’s a full-blown energy revolution, and Japan is sprinting ahead while the rest of us are blinking in fluorescent lightbulb fatigue (should’ve switched to incandescent like I told you!).

 The mission?